-Winner, Peter C. Rollins Annual Book Award of the Southwest/Texas Popular Culture and American Culture Associations, 2005
+Winner, Peter C. Rollins Annual Book Award, 2005

 Lost in the Fifties: Recovering Phantom Hollywood reveals two 1950s: an era glorified in Hollywood movies and a darker reality reflected in the esoteric films of the decade.
 Renowned film scholar Wheeler Winston Dixon turns to the margins-the television shows and films of a hidden Hollywood-to offer an authentic view of the 1950s that counters the Tinsel-town version.

 Dixon examines the lost films and directors of the decade.
 Through the lens of lesser-known works, he exposes a darker side of American life.
 Contrasting traditional themes of love, marriage, and family, Dixon's 1950s film world unveils once-taboo issues of rape, prostitution, and gangs.
 Television shows such as Captain Midnight and Ramar of the Jungle are juxtaposed with the cheerful world of I Love Lucy and Howdy Doody.
 Highlighting directors including Herbert L. Strock, Leslie Martinson, Arnold Laven, and Charles Haas, Dixon provides new insights on the television series Racket Squad, Topper, and The Rifleman and the teen films I Was a Teenage Werewolf and High School Confidential.